The Ultimate Travel Checklist You Need Before Your Next Trip

 Double up on carry-ons

 “For the plane ride, put your purse inside a larger shoulder bag that can double as your ‘tourist bag’—the one you can take with you to the beach, to the pool, to the golf course etc.,” Adams recommends.
 “Carry all valuable jewelry with you inside this bag.”
 Olsen also says your carry-on bag is the single and only place you should pack your most valuable items before a trip.
 “Pack all important travel documents—including your itinerary, valuables, prescriptions (in their original container(s)) and cash in your carry-on bag, not your checked luggage,” she says.
-Follow these tips to pack your suitcase in less than 30 minutes.

 Be flexible and keep an open mind